-We also have psoriasis, cancer, and extension of life programs in the early stages of development and we plan to accelerate such programs as funding allows.
+We also have human longevity, cancer, and artificial pancreatic organoid programs in the early stages of development, and we plan to accelerate such programs as funding allows.

 We currently utilize a CDMO to manufacture our cell therapy product candidates.
 If our product candidates receive marketing approval, we will evaluate the longer-term feasibility of building our own cGMP manufacturing facility or continuing to outsource production to a CDMO for clinical testing and commercial sales.